unniisme/cppBootcamp/session_notes.md

 Use a minute to explain.
 - Abstraction: Caller doesn't have to worry about function definition
 - Modularity: Freedom of editing.
 Function can be edited without editing main code
+- Repeatition: If one has to repeate the same lines of codes multiple times.
 - Contract: Explain parameter, parameter types and return type

 Convert a bunch of previous questions to function questions